-The truth is it does take effort to eat well.
+The truth is it does take a little effort to eat well.
 You do need to make 1-2 shopping trips to the market or supermarket a week in order to keep your fridge well-stocked with lots of fresh, quality produce.
 And then of course you will need to prepare and cook the food you’ve bought into delicious healthy meals.
 But this effort will pay-off big time because you’ll be rewarded with a leaner, healthier body and you’ll be setting an awesome example for your kids.

 To make things easier for you, I’m going to supply you with a list of 10 essential items that need to be on your grocery list every single time.